Interpause/ros2-workspace-template/README.md

 Instead of using Dev Container with a Dockerfile, this template uses it with Docker Compose instead.
 This is done for a few reasons:

-- Auto-create named volume for [Store Repository in Named Volume](#store-repository-in-named-volume) instead of manually creating it.
 - Include example of multiple Docker containers being capable of operating as one ROS system.
 - Docker Compose is closer to real world deployment scenarios.
   - It is also more flexible and easier to configure than [`devcontainer.json`](./.devcontainer/devcontainer.json).